Southern Yakutia (Sakha)

 home heavily clad.
 He was seen by a few and wasn’t recognized by anyone that

 night.
-However, a quarter of an hour after, a curious settler saw the light in his sitting room, and then decided to
+However, a quarter of an hour later, a curious settler saw the light in his sitting room and decided to

 satisfy his curiosity by peeping through his front window.
 The smiling settler